5 Signs of Stress in a Dog (And 5 Ways to Help!)

 #1: Body Language

 Your pup’s body language can say a lot about how they’re feeling!
 Stressed dog body language might be apparent when your furry friend tucks their tail between their legs or lowers their head and pins back their ears.
-Some dogs might also start to pant excessively when they feel overwhelmed.
+Some dogs might also start to pant excessively or shake uncontrollably when they feel overwhelmed.

 #2: Restlessness or Lethargy